-SubFunction Name Description to 0.
+SubFunction Name Description 0000h DMI_CLEAR_EVENT_LOG Clears the event log as described in System Event Log (Type 15) on page 61.
+The Data parameter is reserved and must be set to 0.
 0001h DMI_CONTROL_LOGGING Data points to a 2-word (4-byte) buffer that describes how to control event logging - see 2.2.5.1.1 for bit-wise definitions.
 The first word (offset 0:1) identifies the ANDing mask to be applied to the existing log-control value prior to ORing the second word (offset 2:3).
 The second word is modified by the BIOS to contain the log-control value on entry to this function.
-0002h DMI_CLEAR_EVENT_LOG2 Clears the event log as described in System Event Log (Type 15) on page 565957.
+0002h DMI_CLEAR_EVENT_LOG2 Clears the event log as described in System Event Log (Type 15) on page 61.
 The Data parameter is the 32-bit physical address of a work buffer needed to perform this operation.
 The buffer must be read/write and sized to hold dmiStorageSize bytes.
 The contents of the buffer are destroyed by the BIOS' processing.
 This sub-function is defined for v2.1 and later implementations of this specification and is preferred over the DMI_CLEAR_EVENT_LOG (0000h) sub-function.
 0003h-3FFFh Reserved Reserved for future definition by this specification.
 4000h-7FFFh Reserved for BIOS vendor Available for use by the BIOS vendor.
 8000h-FFFFh Reserved for system vendor Available for use by the system vendor.